Floorp-Projects/Floorp/testing/marionette/doc/NewContributors.md

          just calls code in runtests.py).

-     * Configure Mercurial with helpful extensions for Mozilla development by running `./mach mercurial-setup`.
+     * Configure Mercurial with helpful extensions for Mozilla development by running `./mach vcs-setup`.

        * It should install extensions like firefox-trees and set you up to be able to use MozReview, our code-review tool.